-- The purpose of orientation, as defined in title 5, section 55502, is to acquaint "students and potential students with, at a minimum, college programs, student support services, facilities and grounds, academic expectations, institutional procedures, and other appropriate information pursuant to title 5, section 55521." - Orientation Checklist (Required Policy or Procedure) per title 5 section 55521 - (1) Academic expectations and progress and probation standards pursuant to section 55031; - o (2) Maintaining registration priority pursuant to section 58108;

-- o (3) Prerequisite or co-requisite challenge process pursuant to section 55003; - O (4) Maintaining Board of Governors Fee Waiver eligibility pursuant to section 58621 - (5) Description of available programs, support services, financial aid assistance, and campus facilities, and how they can be accessed; - o (6) Academic calendar and important timelines. - O (7) Registration and college fees. - 0 (8) Available education planning services - The Online Orientation was developed to include all of the required information on the above checklist.
+- The purpose of orientation, as defined in title 5, section 55502, is to acquaint "students and potential students with, at a minimum, college programs, student support services, facilities and grounds, academic expectations, institutional procedures, and other appropriate information pursuant to title 5, section 55521." - Orientation Checklist (Required Policy or Procedure) per title 5 section 55521 - o (1) Academic expectations and progress and probation standards pursuant to section 55031; - o (2) Maintaining registration priority pursuant to section 58108; - o (3) Prerequisite or co-requisite challenge process pursuant to section 55003; - (4) Maintaining Board of Governors Fee Waiver eligibility pursuant to section 58621 - o (5) Description of available programs, support services, financial aid assistance, and campus facilities, and how they can be accessed; - o (6) Academic calendar and important timelines. - o (7) Registration and college fees. - o (8) Available education planning services - The Online Orientation was developed to include all of the required information on the above checklist.
 A question is required to be answered correctly at the end of each section of the online orientation before students can move on to the next section to acknowledge understanding of the content.
 These questions are specific to the 8 checklist items.
 By requiring all new students to complete the same online orientation we can verify that all students have received the required information noted above.
-(Get Data on Title 9 info included as well)